Onofre Abellanosa

 Onofre A. Abellanosa (1913–1974) was a Filipino Bisayan playwright and author of short stories.

 Personal life

 Abellanosa was born on June 11, 1913 as the youngest of three brothers.
 His father was Baldomero Abellanosa, also a writer and a musician.
+His brothers Ramón and Victorino A. Abellanosa were also writers.

 Abellanosa married Maria Villena Pacres.
 They had 10 children.